Also known as frequently ignored answers, but here they are anyway…

 What do you do in your spare time?

-I do lots of things, like draw, watch films, listen to music, travel a lot.
+I do one or two things, like draw, watch films, listen to music, travel a lot.

 Where do you get your inspiration from?